chenjcharlotte/MCA-2020/weeklyTasks/week3.md

 As for the second task, I followed the instructions and rendered the file using Verovio in GitHub.

-Here is the page of [verovio app](https://chenjcharlotte.github.io/MCA-2020/verovio.html).
+Here is the page of [Verovio App](https://chenjcharlotte.github.io/MCA-2020/verovio.html).

 Please clear the cache and then refresh the page if the page does not show up.